Octember/amazon-crawler/README.md

 ```
 python crawler.py crawl
 ```

+Make sure python has write permissions in the directory.
+If not, you will need to run it as `sudo`

 The script will continue to run until it has exhausted a huge (dynamically increasing) list of keywords, so feel free to stop it using control+C at any point.
 The script